trallard/TLJH-azure-button/README.md

 ![ip](https://the-littlest-jupyterhub.readthedocs.io/en/latest/_images/ip-vm.png)

 🚨 Note this page will be unavailable during installation.
-If this happens give it a bit longer and refresh the page.
+If this happens, give it a bit longer and refresh the page.

-Once the installation is complete you will get a login page
+Once the installation is complete, you will get a login page
 ![login](https://the-littlest-jupyterhub.readthedocs.io/en/latest/_images/first-login.png)

 8. Login using the **admin username and password** you created before
 9. Congratulations you have a running working JupyterHub 🎉

-👩🏿‍💻✨ You are now ready to add users, install packages and star using your JupyterHub.
+👩🏿‍💻✨ You are now ready to add users, install packages and start using your JupyterHub.
 For instructions on how to do this visit 👉🏼 [the official documentation](https://the-littlest-jupyterhub.readthedocs.io/en/latest/install/azure.html#step-2-adding-more-users)

 ## 🚧 Architecture
 When you deploy a JupyterHub on Azure (either using the Deploy to Azure button or follow the steps from the docs) the following resources are created:

 ![vms](assets/schematic_hires.png)

-They are all grouped together in the same region defined for your Resource group.
+They are all grouped in the same region defined for your Resource group.

 Details on how to delete and stop your virtual machine can be found at [https://the-littlest-jupyterhub.readthedocs.io/en/latest/howto/providers/azure.html](https://the-littlest-jupyterhub.readthedocs.io/en/latest/howto/providers/azure.html).

-If you want to get rid of all the associated resources after you are done with your JupyterHub the easiest way to do it is deleting the resource group altoghether (providing you do not have other resources in this group that you might need later).
+If you want to get rid of all the associated resources after you are done with your JupyterHub the easiest way to do it is deleting the resource group altogether (providing you do not have other resources in this group that you might need later).

 To delete a resource group:

-1. Go to "Resource groups” on the left hand panel of your Azure Portal.
+1. Go to "Resource groups” on the left-hand panel of your Azure Portal.
 2. Click on the resource group that contains your JupyterHub resources.
 3. Click on “Delete resource group” you will then be asked to confirm the operation.
 This operation will take between 5 and 10 minutes.